tlevine/www.thomaslevine.com/content/!/magic-r-commands/index.md

     library(ProjectTemplate)

-`sqldf` works on R data.frames and on other databases
+`sqldf` works both on R data.frames and on other databases

     sqldf('SELECT foo FROM bar') # Use the bar data.frame
     sqldf('SELECT foo FROM bar', dbname = 'baz.db') # Use the baz.db SQLite database

 `mapply` maps along a matrix, passing multiple arguments to the function

+Use `download.file` to download files.

+## Plotting
+Try `locator` when you're perfecting the layout of base R graphics.

-Show all factor levels in a ggplot
+Show all factor levels in a ggplot.

     ggplot(iris[1:50,]) + aes(x = Species, y = Sepal.Length) +
       scale_x_discrete('Species', drop = F) + geom_point()